|

 world.
 But you must direct your mind toward God; otherwise you will

+not succeed.
 Do your duty with one hand and with the other hold to God.
 After the

 duty is over, you will hold to God with both hands.